 Ultimate responsibility rests with BrisDoc's Medical Director.
-Within BrisDoc services adult safeguarding lead responsibilities are delegated to the Lead GPs in the Acute GP Support services, Primary Care Services; and to the Head of Nursing in Out of Hours services.
+Within BrisDoc services adult safeguarding lead responsibilities are delegated to the Lead GPs in the Primary Care Services; and to the Head of IUC Nurses & AHPs.
 These clinicians are also the Prevent Leads for their services.